 What does it take to succeed online?
 The Creative Events Company did their best to answer this question at their May 27th event, the “Creative Annual Conference,” in Edinburgh, Scotland.
-Speakers, networking, and workshops were enjoyed by all.
+All enjoyed speakers, networking, and workshops.

 The good news is that there are actions that can be taken to increase the chances of making a breakthrough in the creative industry and make money whilst having fun doing the job you love.
 There is no better way to learn how than to learn from those who have actually achieved in their fields.